Social media engagement insights, news, and tips.

 When looking closely at the engagement luxury brands receive on their own Instagram accounts, we found that 1 in 30 comments are posted by a “salesperson” who is actually luring consumers into buying fake goods.
 These comments are posted by Instagram accounts identified as sellers of counterfeit items.
 It’s as if they were standing in front of the Chanel store on 5th Avenue, selling a fake Chanel bag for 80% off the store price.
 These sellers are effectively hijacking brands’ Instagram posts to gain visibility.

 This means that these sellers are no longer hidden away, confined to an alleyway market in a big city.
-They now operate in plain sight, publicly sharing advertisements for their goods across all of social media and freely selling their goods globally.
+They now operate in plain sight, publicly sharing advertisements for their replicas across all of social media and freely selling their goods globally.

 Luxury brands must preserve their heritage and the long‑term value of their products and brand perception online, as much as they do offline.
 As a result of this, luxury brands must invest in brand protection on social media, outsourcing to companies that use technology and trained human analysts to monitor assets online 24/7 with a solution that identifies and eliminates threats within seconds as well as submits requests to take down infringing material.